-A visit to snow-covered Saltstraumen near Bodø on a cold November day.
+One writer's visit from Bodø to snow-covered Saltstraumen on a cold November day.

 If you’re in Bodø, you go to Saltstraumen.
 Or, if you don’t, you’ve got to have a super valid reason for not going – e.g. you’ve already been there at least once.